Azure/azure-quickstart-templates/application-workloads/opendx/openedx-tutor-lilac-ubuntu/README.md

 # Script to deploy Tutor

 This template deploys the Open edX (Lilac release) through tutor on Ubuntu.
 After deploying the template, the prerequisite software needed to run tutor (docker, docker-compose) and tutor will be installed in the VM.
-A default deploy_tutor.sh is saved to /home/openadmin, which can be used to deploy the open edx (Lilac reease) and create an admin user by command "./deploy_tutor.sh".
+A default deploy_tutor.sh is saved to /home/openadmin, which can be used to deploy the open edx (Lilac release) and create an admin user by command "./deploy_tutor.sh".
 The whole procedure should require less than 10 minutes and a few questions about the Configuration of your Open edX platform will be asked.

 Connect to the virtual machine with SSH: `ssh openadmin@{PublicIPAddress}`.
 Installation log can be found under */var/log/azure*.